ayman-albaz/Collect-save-excel-files/README.md

 --> This script had to be given to a person with no computer science training, so it had to be simple for them to run.

 --> Lots of 'print' statements are included so non-computer science users can know whats happening just from reading the terminal.

---> To get this to run on Windows simply: SHIFT + RIGHT CLICK inside the main containing the .py file, PRESS 'open PowerShell window here', TYPE & ENTER: python results_extractor.py

 --> For the sake of keeping our lab data confidential, I will make excel files with fake values.